rscherrer/brachypode-r/README.md

 The simulations present in this repository were generated with brachypode version 1.0.

+The executable was compiled on with the following specifications:

+* Plaform: Ubuntu LTS 20.04
+* Compiler: GNU C++ compiler (g++) 9.4.0
+* Build system: CMake 3.16.3

-The executable was compiled on Ubuntu LTS 20.04 using the GNU C++ compiler (g++) 9.4.0 and CMake 3.16.3, with build options specified in the following CMake configuration file:
+The build options were as specified in the following CMake configuration file:

 ```cmake
 # CMakeLists.txt